mike1fernand/two-perspective-edcl-validation/README.md

 ## Claim boundary

-Tier-A1 is a mechanism-validation layer.
-It can test whether the observed-frame `H0_obs` channel activates under the local H0 likelihood and collapses without it.
+Tier-A1 supports a working `H0_obs` calibration-drift mechanism in late-only data: `alpha_R` activates when the local observed-frame `H0_obs` likelihood is included, and the no-H0 control shifts `alpha_R` toward zero.
+The current compact no-H0 summary has `q95(alpha_R)=0.0497`, which exceeds the configured `q95<=0.03` collapse pass threshold, so the no-H0 result supports a collapse tendency rather than a configured-threshold collapse pass.

 Tier-A1 alone should not be described as a decisive full Hubble-tension resolution.
 Stronger claims require additional provenance, likelihood ablations, robustness scans, fair baselines, and Tier-A2/Planck validation.